openstax/enki/docs-pipeline.md

 # How content changes in enki

 This describes the overall steps that content goes through.
-Several of these can be clumped together instead of being separate and would reduce the amount of validation & debugging/testing.
+Several of these steps can be grouped together into a larger step.
+Combining the steps would reduce the amount of validation after each step, the size of the step-dependency graph people have to keep in their heads, and reduce the amout of files that need to be documented (as output of a step and input to another step).

 * [Overall Process](#overall-process)
 * [What happens in each step](#what-happens-in-each-step)